particle-iot/docs/src/content/integrations/introduction.md

 # {{title}}

-Integrations provide a way of easily and efficiently interacting with an Internet-based service.
-There are several advantages to this:
+Integrations provide a way to easily and efficiently interact with an Internet-based service, including third-party services and your own custom services.

-- They take advantage of the authentication and encryption already provided with the Particle cloud connection.
-- They use significantly less data than connecting directly.

 ## Integration gallery